sebdeckers/base-drafts/draft-ietf-quic-http.md

 A full header block is contained in a sequence of zero or more HEADERS frames without EHB set, followed by a HEADERS frame with EHB set.

-On receipt, header blocks (HEADERS, LINK with PushedRequest set) MUST be processed by the HPACK decoder in sequence.
+On receipt, header blocks (HEADERS, PUSH_PROMISE) MUST be processed by the HPACK decoder in sequence.
 If a block is missing, all subsequent HPACK frames MUST be held until it arrives, or the connection terminated.

 When the Sequence counter reaches its maximum value (0xFFFF), the next increment returns it to zero.
 An endpoint MUST NOT wrap the Sequence counter to zero